|April, 2010: My son, Joe III, turned forty on the first of the month. He is a fine young man who

 don't throw it away - give it to your dog.

-the populace in general, but his influence upon the great minds that have shaped our society
+among the populace in general, but his influence upon the great minds that have shaped our

-cannot be underestimated.
-The existentialist idea of every many for himself with disregard for
+society cannot be underestimated.
+The existentialist idea of every many for himself with

-spiritual and moral values has allowed us to build big corporations, big weapons, and big
+disregard for spiritual and moral values has allowed us to build big corporations, big weapons,

 moments - Viet Nam, Watergate, and the U.S.-Iranian love affair.